 Now rebranded as “a real ale, real cider and craft beer free house”.
 Sure, the space looks perfectly nice.
 It’s been refurbished a couple of times now since the takeover, and projects a comfortable mix of warming old-school wood, and vibrant new-school colours.
 But the real reason to go here lies behind the bar, where you’ll find a breadth of taps unmatched by most boozers, and even a few craft beer specialists.
 Expect constantly rotating taps, guest barrels from new breweries, and a bottle list so long it has to be broken up into the various countries the beers come from.

 Then there’s the food.
 That comes courtesy of Brixton’s Booma Kitchen, an Indian-style outfit which labels itself a ‘craft beer restaurant’ – something which pairs particularly well with a craft beer pub.
 They make their Northern Indian food to match the beers, which are frequently brewed with similar ingredients.
 Thus you can expect to find suggested pairings of double-thick Pudhina lamb chops with green papaya & mint matched up with an oak-aged Rodenbach Cru sour beer, or Chargrilled paneer cheese tikka with Hush Heath cider (‘apples and cheese, what’s not to love?’).
-Also do a mean Sunday roast – you can go traditional, or get half a tandoori chicken with garam masala & duck fat potatoes.
+They also do a mean Sunday roast – you can go traditional, or get half a tandoori chicken with garam masala & duck fat potatoes.

 Jolly butchers indeed.

 NOTE: The Jolly Butchers is open now.
 You can find out more and make a booking at their website right HERE.

 The Jolly Butchers | 204 Stoke Newington High St, Clapton, N16 7HU

 Like dining out?
 Discover more great restaurants in Stoke Newington here.